alemart/surgescript/docs/engine/entity.md

 `onLeaveEditor()`

 If declared, function `onLeaveEditor()` will be called whenever the player leaves the level editor and returns to the game.
-This might be useful to reconfigure your objects.
+This may be useful to reconfigure your objects.